 - Project management software, to stay on top of projects running in your company

 It's easy to end up paying for software that gets underused in your business.
 Consider working with a good local IT supplier to work out what essential software you actually need.

 Essential software in the cloud

 Traditionally, there was only one way to buy your essential software.
 You paid a one-off fee (or maybe the software was bundled with your computer), and you owned the right to use that software forever.

-These days, it's more confusing.
-Many software packages are available as internet-based versions - also called 'cloud software'.
+These days, it's far more convenient and, in many cases, inexpensive.
+Most software packages are available as internet-based versions - also called 'cloud software'.

 With this type of software, you pay a small, ongoing monthly fee instead of a large amount upfront.

 Even if you do stick with non-cloud software, you may still find you pay a monthly fee rather than a one-off cost.